Global index shakeup looms as China's "frontier" market opens

 "In terms of diversity and investment themes the A-share market is great, you get direct exposure to the Chinese consumer story."

-Opening the market makes sense for Beijing, which is fed up with volatility in A-shares, fed by rumours and besmirched by insider trading scandals.
-Many of the problems are attributed to its 75 percent ownership by retail investors.

-Offering greater equity access is also part of Beijing's plan to make Shanghai a global financial centre and to make the yuan used more broadly, analysts say.
+Offering greater equity access is also part of Beijing's plan to make Shanghai a global financial center and to make the yuan used more broadly, analysts say.

 "It's all part of China exporting itself to the world," said Bill Maldonado, Asia-Pacific CIO HSBC Global Asset Management.